 - 1. For Windows XP, click on Start, Settings, then Control Panel. - 2.
 Click on Network and Internet Connections then click on Network Connection. - 3.
-Right-click on the Local Area Connection icon and select Properties. - 4.
-Double-click on Internet Protocol (TCP/IP).
+Right-click on the Local Area Connection icon and select Properties. - Double-click on Internet Protocol (TCP/IP).
 See note below. - 5.
 At the General tab, place a check in the Obtain an IP Address automatically circle. - 6.
 Place a check in the Obtain DNS server address automatically circle. - 7.
 Click Apply, and then click OK.
 If the computer prompts you to reboot, please do so now.

 Note: If information is already entered in these fields, be sure to write down all this information before making any changes.
-You will need to reenter this after you're done using the coaXmedia SD200.
+You will need to reenter this after you're done using the coaXmedia SD301.
 Under Windows 2000, you must be logged in using an account with administrators' rights in order to make the necessary changes.
-For Macintosh and Linux operating systems, please refer to the Operating System's documentation for instructions on how to enable DHCP.